-“Berlin is poor but sexy.”
-That’s one of the common phrases you’ll see in souvenir shops as you explore this mesmerizing city.
-Tourists flock from all walks of life to see the Brandenburg Gate, Alexanderplatz, and the iconic Berlin Wall.
+“Berlin is poor but sexy.” or “I love Berlin”.
+Those are the phrases I’ve seen plastered in souvenir shops in this mesmerising city.
+Tourists flock from all walks of life to see Brandenburg Gate, Alexanderplatz, and the iconic Berlin Wall and East side gallery.

-Never judge a Berlin hostel by its cover – yeah the outside might be crumbly and full of graffiti – but they are some absolute gems on the inside.
-This guide will help to find out which of the top Berlin hostels suit your personal travel needs the best.
+But.
+Never judge a Berlin hostel by its cover.
+Yeah – the outside is crumbly and full of graffiti (I love it though) – but they are gems on the inside.
+This guide will help to find the top Berlin hostels to suit your travel needs.

 Quick answer: The best hostels in Berlin

 - Overall Best Hostel in Berlin – Grand Hostel Berlin